patrickfuchs/buildH/docs/installation.md

 python3 -m pip install buildh
 ```

 All dependencies (modules) will be installed automatically by pip.

+Note that this way of proceeding will install **buildH** and its dependencies within the python of your Unix system, which may lead to conflicts of version if you have other scientific packages installed.
+To avoid this you may want to create a specific conda or virtual environment for **buildH** (see below).

 ## Installation within a conda environment

 **buildH** is also available through the [Bioconda](https://anaconda.org/bioconda/buildh) channel.

-In case you want to install **buildH** within a [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html), first create a new conda env:
+We recommend to install **buildH** within a [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
+First create a new conda env:

 ```
 conda create -n buildH "python>=3.6"